aerisweather/GuzzleHttpMock/README.md

 #### Why's it doing that thing I don't think it should do?

 I don't know.
-That's really wierd.
+That's really weird.
 Bummer...

 Hey, why don't you open a new issue and tell us about it?
 Maybe we can help.